idebtor/JoyJava/LamdaExpression.md

 -----------

 ## 1. Setting up an Example
-Let’s take an example of a student group in a group – where we want to line up the students by their student numbers.
+Let’s take an example of a student group in a group – where we want to line up the students by their student IDs.

 We’ll start by creating a simple _Student_ class:

 ```
     public class Student {
         private String name;
-        private int number;
+        private int ID;
         private int year;

         // constructor